Engagement Ring Care & Maintenance

 Polishing is the process of removing small scratches and restoring a smooth shiny surface to a ring.
 This is obtained by using a high speed polishing wheel with various polishing compounds.
 In some situations it may be necessary to use some preparatory abrasives such as emery paper or a file.
 Whenever a ring is polished, a small amount of metal is lost.
 Normally we will recommend a “rouge” polishing, rouge is the least aggressive of the polishing compounds and will return the metal surface to a like new shine.
 While a rouge polish will not remove deep scratches, it is usually advisable to ignore the deep scratches as removing these means removing metal to the depth of the deep scratch which will drastically shorten the lifetime of a ring.

-Rhodium plating or re-dipping should be done approximately every six months on white gold rings.
-A thorough cleaning and polishing of the ring is required before re-plating.
+Rhodium plating or re-dipping should be done every six months on white gold rings.
+A thorough cleaning and polish is required before re-plating.

-Finger sizes can change from summer to winter, during different times of the day, after eating salty foods, and during pregnancy.
-Since multiple ring resizings is not practical or conducive to the longevity of your ring, we recommend finding a "happy medium" finger size that suits you best.
+Finger sizes can change throughout the seasons, during different times of the day, after eating salty foods or drinking liquor, and during pregnancy.
+Since multiple ring resizings are not practical or conducive to the longetivity of your ring, we recommend finding a "happy medium" finger size that suits you best.

 Gold and diamond rings should not be worn in any environment that contains chlorine.
 The problem with chlorine is the reaction with the alloy metals used in the various gold alloys, especially white gold.
 The chlorine chemically breaks down the alloy metals, leading to corrosion and brittleness.
 This in turn leads to the breakdown and failure of prongs, crowns, solders, and welds.
 Platinum rings are not susceptible to these reactions with chlorine.
 However, it is better to be safe than sorry because even in some platinum rings jewelers will use a gold solder to hold crowns, etc. Our advice is to not wear any diamond rings in Chlorine.